m

 Combine Rekkr with any of our headphone amps to add power for nearfield monitors.
 It stacks perfectly with Magni, Modi, and Vali.
 Want more power?
 You can switch Rekkr to mono and run two, palm-sized monoblocks!

-By "designed and built in Texas" this is what we mean: we make Rekkr in our Corpus Christi facility, and the vast majority of the total production cost of Rekkr—chassis, boards, transformers, assembly, etc—goes to US companies manufacturing in the US.
+By “designed and built in the USA" this is what we mean: the vast majority of the total production cost of Rekkr—chassis, boards, assembly, etc—goes to US companies manufacturing in the US.
 Our chassis are made in California.
-Our PCBs are done in Nevada.
-You get the picture: we’re not just putting in the final screw here.
+Our PCBs are made in California or Nevada, and it all comes together in our Corpus Christi facility.

 Rekkr is covered by a 2-year limited warranty that covers parts and labor.
 And if you don’t like your Rekkr, you can send it back for a refund, minus 15% restocking fee, within 15 days of receiving it.